-Bill's diverse law enforcement experience ranges from assignments in patrol, custody, SWAT, Honor Guard, narcotics investigations, property crimes investigations, firearms instructor, major crimes investigations, patrol station administration, patrol watch commander, canine program manager, assistant police chief for the City of Thousand Oaks, and management of the Sheriff's Aviation/Search & Rescue Unit.
-Bill was promoted to Commander in March of 2014 and was assigned to administration at the East County Patrol Services Division before his current assignment to the Special Services Division, where is responsible for the oversight of Major Crimes, Narcotics, Aviation/Search & Rescue, Intelligence, Crime Analysis, the Sheriff's Systems Bureau, S.W.A.T., Technical Services Unit, and the Tactical Negotiations Unit.
+Bill's diverse law enforcement experience ranges from assignments in patrol, custody, SWAT, Honor Guard, narcotics investigations, property crimes investigations, firearms instructor, major crimes investigations, patrol station administration, patrol watch commander, canine program manager, assistant police chief for the City of Thousand Oaks, and management of the Sheriff's Aviation/Search & Rescue Unit, the East County Patrol Division, and the Special Services Division, which included oversight of Major Crimes, Narcotics, Aviation/Search & Rescue, Intelligence, Crime Analysis, the Sheriff's Systems Bureau, S.W.A.T., Technical Services Unit, and the Tactical Negotiations Unit.

 Bill has a Bachelor of Science degree in Psychology from the California State University at Northridge and a Master of Science degree in Emergency Services Administration from the California State University at Long Beach.
 He is a proud graduate of the California POST Command College and the Greater Conejo Valley Chamber of Commerce's Leadership Conejo program.
 Bill also serves as a regional director for the Southern California Law Enforcement Torch Run for Special Olympics.